29 FAQs about agents and distributors

 The agreement should clearly set out the terms of trade, including who will be responsible for transport and insurance and where deliveries will be made.
 The terms should include the point at which the distributor will assume ownership of the products.

-29. What restrictions are there on terminating a distribution agreement?
+29. What restrictions are there on terminating a sales distribution agreement?

 The arrangements for terminating the agreement can be agreed between you and the distributor, and should be clearly stated in the written agreement.
 The agreement should state which terms (eg confidentiality) will continue after the termination.